 Infection Prevention and Control

-At St. Anne Community and Nursing Care Centre, preventing and controlling the spread of infections is an important part of safety.
+At St. Anne Centre, preventing and controlling the spread of infections is an important part of safety.
 Residents are at increased risk of getting infections by virtue of their age, immune status and other multiple health problems.
 Prevention is best because an infection causes illness that can affect the quality of life for residents and may also spread to others causing an outbreak.

-We believe that Infection Prevention and Control is everyone’s responsibility therefore, we consider residents/families/staff and volunteers when making policies and procedures and planning for educational opportunities.
+We believe that Infection Prevention and Control is everyone’s responsibility therefore, we gather input from residents/families/staff and volunteers when making policies and procedures and planning for educational opportunities.

 We seek out advice from experts about best practices to prevent and control infections that may arise in the course of providing care for the residents.
 We consult and collaborate with external partners such as Infection Prevention and Control Nova Scotia, the Nova Scotia Department of Health and Wellness and the Infection Prevention and Control Canada on infection control matters.